 Here is the number if you don’t have it (888) 426-4435.
-I would suggest noting down both the numbers and keeping them safe in your pup’s first-aid kit.
+I would suggest noting down both the numbers and keeping them safe in your pup’s DNA kit.
 The operator at the helpline will inquire about your dog’s condition, the type of gum he ingested- whether it was sugar-free or not.

 They would also ask questions regarding your dog’s age, breed, weight, and size.
 After assessing the condition, they will either ask you to induce vomiting or will tell you to bring the dog to the clinic.

 Keep a small amount of 3 percent hydrogen peroxide in your dog’s first-aid kit in case of emergencies like these.
 Usual dosage recommendations are 1 ml per pound of your dog’s body weight.

 However, the maximum dosage that can be given at a time is 45ml.
 You should still ask the operator at the helpline for dosage instructions.

 If your dog ate the sugary variety of gum, the chances of poisoning aren’t high, but it still is dangerous.
 If ingested in large amounts particularly with the foil, it may cause blockage in the intestine.

 The risks for obstructions or blockages are higher for small dogs, so keep an eye on your pooch.
 The symptoms of intestinal obstruction are vomiting, diarrhea, lethargy, loss of appetite, and dehydration.